 Failure to appear in the first degree is a Class 5 felony.
 The maximum sentence for the crime is two and a half years in state prison.

 Failure to appear in the first degree is either a Class 1 misdemeanor or a Class 2 misdemeanor.

 While a Class 1 misdemeanor is punishable by a jail sentence of up to six months, a Class 2 misdemeanor is punishable by a jail term of up to four months.

 Further, in addition to prison/jail time, a judge will typically issue a bench warrant against the person that fails to appear in court.
 A bench warrant authorizes a police officer to arrest the defendant and bring that person to court.

 Bench warrants are distinct from arrest warrants.
-Further, if persons have an outstanding warrant against them, they will need to appear in court to quash it (or get it nullified).
+Further, if persons have an outstanding warrant against them, they must appear in court to quash it (or get it nullified).

 4. Are there related offenses?

 There are three crimes related to failure to appear.
 These are:

 - interfering with judicial proceedings – ARS 13-2810,